- Calendar for Events and Workshops

 they can identify and locate faculty with particular areas of interest and expertise.

-Facilitated by Amy Strage, Interim Director, Center for Faculty Development
+Facilitated by Amy Strage, Director, Center for Faculty Development

 Come start the day or take a break and learn about the fascinating projects your colleagues have under way.
 At each "Breakfast Club" and "Tea & Talk" meeting, one or more "featured presenters" provide(s) a quick thumbnail sketch of their current work, and then we open things up for a general conversation.
 We provide coffee, tea and carbohydrates.